-This guide provides detailed information on how to encrypt configuration files using Yealink-supplied encryption tools, and how to deploy Yealink IP phones using these encrypted configuration files.
-The information applies to the following Yealink IP phones:
+This guide provides detailed information on how to encrypt configuration files using Yealink-supplied encryption tools, and how to deploy phones using these encrypted configuration files.
+The information applies to T58A, T56A and CP960 Teams phones running firmware version 20 or later.